kittywitch/TaimiHUD/README.md

 - [ ] Data
     - [ ] Fork Hero's Timers
         - [ ] Add markers alongside cardinal directions on Sabetha
+        - [ ] Once HP and CC triggers are implemented
+            - [ ] Slothasaur stability CC event
+            - [ ] `rq reaches`, a whole bunch of manual HP triggers where we could actually make this a thing! replace those.
     - [x] Provide a method for downloading and extracting data into the addon_dir.
 We do not want to redistribute the files themselves.
         - [x] https://docs.rs/tar/latest/tar/ - combine with download from GitHub
             - [x] Either use a crate to get GitHub information and check last downloaded release, or pre-obtain md5...?